-Instructor student relationship (Explain) c - You conducted a self assessment related to the safety of flight You understand the importance of maintaining the "safety" culture.
-You understand the instructor/student (PT) relationship in regards to interaction in and outside the aircraft.
-Rev view of pre-training material (Explain) c - You understand the POH as to how it relates to the safe operation of the aircraft.
-You applied stall theory to the safe operation of the aircraft.
+Instructor student relationship (Explain)

+- You conducted a self assessment related to the safety of flight. - You understand the importance of maintaining the "safety" culture. - You understand the instructor/student (PT) relationship in regards to interaction in and outside the aircraft.

+Review of pre-training material (Explain)

+- You understand the POH as to how it relates to the safe operation of the aircraft. - You applied stall theory to the safe operation of the aircraft.

 You can explain any errors you made when previously completing the pre-training material.

+Course Briefing/Overview (Explain)

-Cou ırse Briefing/Overview (Explain) С I You understand the FITS Scenario based concept of student (PT)-led training.
-You understand the requirements for the completion of the course.
+- CI - You understand the FITS Scenario based concept of student (PT)-led training.
+You understand the requirements for the completion of the - You understand the requirements for the completion of the course.

-000 NPIL procedures traineran orant (Explain) С Ì · You safely performed the normal checklist procedures of the CIRRUS aircraft.
-You understand the general avionics symbology and functionality.
-You practiced the proper procedures to safety operate the CAPS.
-NO r No not actually practice CAPS deployment uplace you are in a

-Cocknit procedures trainer/aircraft (Explain)
+Cockpit procedures trainer/aircraft (Explain)